quang-do-se/aws-certs/devops/tmp/study.md

   - Can check low and high utilization EC2
   - Integrate with `EventBridge`, `SSM Automation` and `Lambda`

-- Can have `CloudWatch Alarms` for tracking service limit susage (Paid option)
+- Can have `CloudWatch Alarms` for tracking service limitusage (Paid option)

 - Can only refresh checks/reports every 5 minutes and need to be triggered by an API `refresh-trusted-advisor-check`.
   - Trusted Advisor checks are updated only **weekly**.
 Consequently, there must be a function to refresh the Trusted Advisor checks if these checks are to be used to evaluate **more frequently than weekly**.